metauni/metauni.github.io/index.md

 ## Build your own

 While metauni is meta in the sense of being *in the Metaverse*, it is also meta in the sense that we want to help you how to build your own community like metauni.
-The simplest way is to use one of our private servers:
+The tools we use are [open source](https://metauni.org/posts/open/open) and we'll happily help you set up your own seminars and teach you how to record them, just jump into the Discord and say hi.
+If you'd rather not open up Roblox Studio, one simple way to run a seminar is to use one of our private servers:

 - [Circular Concept](https://www.roblox.com/games/8306474211/Circular-Concept#!/game-instances) with persistent metaboards, Admin Commands. `Free`.
 - [Iteration of Concept](https://www.roblox.com/games/8278496526/Iteration-of-Concept) with metaboard, Admin Commands, and Coin Run challenge in an environment built from a snapshot of Songspire ([making of](https://youtu.be/l_Fl6tKZvQQ)). `Free`.